 Ask any teacher: the job description of a teacher changes from day to day.
 A typical answer to the question, “what do teachers do?” will look quite different depending on who you ask.
 The job descriptions for teachers at the elementary level are different from the job descriptions for teachers at the high school level.
 The job description of a teacher can also vary greatly depending on their subject area as well.

-- Plan lessons that align with the district’s curriculum
+- Plan lessons that align with the district’s curriculum (curriculum and instruction)

 - Deliver lessons in an engaging way that appeals to all learning styles